Islandora/documentation/docs/technical-documentation/alpaca-tips.md

 - [islandora-indexing-triplestore](#islandora-indexing-triplestore)

 ## islandora-connector-derivative
-This service receives requests from Drupal when it wants to create derivatives and passes that request along to a microservice in [Crayfish](https://github.com/Islandora/Crayfish).
+This service receives requests from Drupal when it wants to create derivatives and passes that request along to a microservice in [scyllaridae].
 When it receives the derivative file back from the microservice, it passes the file back to Drupal.

 ## islandora-http-client
 This service overrides the default http client with Islandora specific configuration.